 In his public statements on the matter, the mayor has walked a fine line. ‘‘London’s black-cab trade is crucial to the fabric of the city,’’ Johnson said. ‘‘There must, however, be a place for new technology to work in harmony with the black cab, and we shouldn’t unnecessarily restrict new ideas that are of genuine benefit to Londoners.’’
 Others are less hedging.
 In July, Forbes ran an editorial by staff writer John Tamny, extolling Uber as a ‘‘disrupter’’ of the taxi business and casting London’s cabbies as passé: ‘‘Just as automation, free trade and general economic progress have allowed us to shed previously important skills such as sewing, farming, and yes, addition/subtraction, so does it allow us — indeed, it requires us — to shed once-relevant knowledge. . . .
 As for London, the GPS has, much to the chagrin of some cabdrivers with telegraphic memory, rendered their knowledge of one of the world’s great cities largely irrelevant.’’

 Taxi drivers counter such claims by pointing out that black cabs have triumphed in staged races against cars using GPS, or as the British call it, Sat-Nav.
-Cabbies contend that in dense and dynamic urban terrain like London’s, the brain of a cabbie is a superior navigation tool — that Sat-Nav doesn’t know about the construction that has sprung up on Regent Street, and that a driver who is hailed in heavily-trafficked Piccadilly Circus doesn’t have time to enter an address and wait for his dashboard-mounted robot to tell him where to steer his car.
+Cabbies contend that in dense and dynamic urban terrain like London’s, the brain of a cabbie is a superior navigation tool — that Sat-Nav doesn’t know about the construction that has sprung up on Regent Street, and that a driver who is hailed in heavily-trafficked Piccadilly Circus doesn’t have time to enter an address and wait for his dashboard-mounted robot to tell him where to steer his car, they also have been fighting about the outlet for mechanic shop equipment, because many don’t like sharing information when they other drivers need it the most.
+If you are looking for a high quality automotive services, winston salem semi truck repair creates positive impact on vehicle efficiency, power, acceleration and maintenance.

 To support the Knowledge is to make the unfashionable argument that there’s something dystopian about the outsourcing of humanity’s hard-won erudition to gizmos.